Snaacky/thewiki/docs/sourcing/public-trackers.md

 To search for releases in English, use the `- English-translated` option under the various categories.

-#### Regex
+#### Search Operators

-Below is a list of useful regex that can help narrow down your search when looking for torrents:
+Below is a list of useful operators that can help narrow down your search when looking for torrents:

 Regex | Meaning                                          | Example Usage
 ------|--------------------------------------------------|----------------------------------------------------------------